-Here you can read the translation to english of the social contract published in the Vladimir Van Wildenburg blog.
+Here you can read an English translation of the Social Contract of the Democratic Confederation of Northern Syria, published on the Vladimir Van Wildenburg blog.

 We, peoples of Rojava-northern Syria, including Kurds, Arabs, Syriacs, Assyrians, Turkmen, Armenians, Chechens, Circassians, Muslims, Christians, Yezidis, and the different doctrines and sects, recognize that the nation-state has made Kurdistan, Mesopotamia, and Syria a hub for the chaos happening in the Middle East and has brought problems, serious crises, and agonies for our peoples.

 The tyrannical nation-state regime, which has been unfair to the different components of Syrian people, has led the country to destruction and fragmentation of the society fabric.
 To end this chaotic situation, the democratic federal system is an optimal solution to address the national, social, and historical issues in Syria.